Properties Methods Events Config Settings Errors

 Sets or retrieves a configuration setting.

 These settings are similar in functionality to properties, but they are rarely used.
-In order to avoid "polluting" the property namespace of the control, access to these internal properties is provided through the Config method.
+In order to avoid "polluting" the property namespace of the component, access to these internal properties is provided through the Config method.

 To set a configuration setting named PROPERTY, you must call Config("PROPERTY=VALUE"), where VALUE is the value of the setting expressed as a string.
 For boolean values, use the strings "True", "False", "0", "1", "Yes", or "No" (case does not matter).